falcosecurity/falco-website/content/en/docs/rules/custom-ruleset.md

   condition:
   output:
   priority:
+  tags:
 ```

 - The `rule` key will indicate this is a rule to consider when processing the full set of rules.
 Without this key, Falco will ignore that entry.
 It has to be unique to crete a new rule.
 Otherwise, it will overwrite any previously defined rule with the same value here.

 - The `desc` key provides a detailed description of the rule's purpose, behavior, or the events it aims to detect.
-It helps with understanding the rule's intent and assists in documentation..
+It helps with understanding the rule's intent and assists in documentation.
 Missing this key in the rule will make Falco show the error message:

   ```
   LOAD_ERR_YAML_VALIDATE (Error validating internal structure of YAML file): Item has no mapping for key 'desc'